johnmichaelkuczynski/NEWFREUDGPT/replit.md

 ### Key Design Decisions
 - **Faithful Representation**: AI responses strictly adhere to the original text, examples, and argumentative style of the selected thinker, avoiding summarization or simplification.
 - **Dual Response Modes**:
   - **Basic Mode (Default)**: Faithfully quotes or closely paraphrases retrieved positions, preserving exact examples, rhetorical questions, and argumentative structure.
+Activates External Knowledge Assimilation when questions involve topics outside the database (similarity < 0.40).
   - **Enhanced Mode**: Provides creative theoretical extensions that the thinker could have written.
-Answers questions directly first, uses retrieved passages as foundation, extends creatively while maintaining theoretical coherence, and never contradicts the thinker's established system.
-Database-specific cognitive architectures guide responses (e.g., Freud's dream-work mechanisms, Kuczynski's aspectual representation).
+Grants FULL MODERN KNOWLEDGE - the thinker knows all contemporary theories and can evaluate them using their conceptual framework, cognitive style, and improvisational intelligence.
+Examples: Freud can analyze Otto Kernberg's borderline theory, critique Carl Rogers' person-centered therapy, or evaluate Tony Robbins using psychoanalytic principles.
+Never says "I am not familiar with..." - always engages substantively with any topic.
 - **Token-by-Token Streaming**: Provides immediate, real-time display of AI responses.
 - **Simplified Data Model**: Focuses on philosophical positions as the primary data points.
 - **CPU-Only PyTorch**: Optimized for Replit environment constraints.